Electron diffraction: Kikuchi lines

-Types of electron diffraction
+Types and techniques

 In a transmission electron microscope

-Electron diffraction in a transmission electron microscope (TEM) exploits the ability to form a very controlled electron beam using complex electron optics.
-Different types of diffraction experiments, for instance Figure 10, provide information such lattice constants, information on crystal defects, symmetries, and it can be used to solve an unknown crystal structure.
-As a general overview see the classic text by Edington, as well as the further reading.
+Electron diffraction in a TEM exploits controlled electron beams using electron optics.
+Different types of diffraction experiments, for instance Figure 9, provide information such as lattice constants, symmetries, and sometimes to solve an unknown crystal structure.

-It is common to combine it with other tools available in the microscope.
-Among other methods, TEM can provide images using selected diffraction beams, high-resolution images showing the atomic structure, chemical analysis through energy-dispersive x-ray spectroscopy, investigations of electronic structure and bonding through electron energy loss spectroscopy, and studies of the electrostatic potential through electron holography; this list is not exhaustive.
-Compared to another widely used material characterization technique, x-ray crystallography, TEM analysis is significantly more localized and can be used to obtain information from tens of thousands of atoms to just a few or even single atoms.
+It is common to combine it with other methods, for instance images using selected diffraction beams, high-resolution images showing the atomic structure, chemical analysis through energy-dispersive x-ray spectroscopy, investigations of electronic structure and bonding through electron energy loss spectroscopy, and studies of the electrostatic potential through electron holography; this list is not exhaustive.
+Compared to x-ray crystallography, TEM analysis is significantly more localized and can be used to obtain information from tens of thousands of atoms to just a few or even single atoms.

 Formation of a diffraction pattern

-In TEM, the electron beam passes through a thin film of the material as illustrated in Figure 11.
-Before and after the sample the beam is manipulated by various elements of the electron optics including magnetic lenses, deflectors and apertures; these act on the electrons similar to how glass lenses focus and control light.
+In TEM, the electron beam passes through a thin film of the material as illustrated in Figure 10.
+Before and after the sample the beam is manipulated by the electron optics including magnetic lenses, deflectors and apertures; these act on the electrons similar to how glass lenses focus and control light.
 Optical elements above the sample are used to control the incident beam which can range from a wide and parallel beam to one which is a converging cone and can be smaller than an atom, 0.1 nm.
 As it interacts with the sample, part of the beam is diffracted and part is transmitted without changing its direction.
-Which part?
-This one can never say as electrons are everywhere until they are detected according to the Copenhagen interpretation.
+This occurs simultaneously as electrons are everywhere until they are detected (wavefunction collapse) according to the Copenhagen interpretation.

-Below the sample, the beam is controlled by another set of magnetic lens and apertures.
-Each set of initially parallel rays is focused by the first lens (objective) to a point in the back focal plane of this lens, forming a spot.
-The location of these spots is related to the interplanar distance in the sample.
-Other lenses below the sample can be used to produce a magnified image of the spots for all the different directions that the electrons leave the sample, a diffraction pattern.
-Alternatively they can form a magnified image of the sample.
-Modern microscopes allows one to switch between the imaging and diffraction mode by pressing a single button, which makes diffraction data easily available and accessible.
-In the sections below the focus is on collecting a magnified diffraction pattern; for other information see the pages on transmission electron microscopy and scanning transmission electron microscopy.
+Below the sample, the beam is controlled by another set of magnetic lenses and apertures.
+Each set of initially parallel rays (a plane wave) is focused by the first lens (objective) to a point in the back focal plane of this lens, forming a spot on a detector; a map of these directions, often an array of spots, is the diffraction pattern.
+Alternatively the lenses can form a magnified image of the sample.
+Herein the focus is on collecting a diffraction pattern; for other information see the pages on TEM and scanning transmission electron microscopy.